“Tony Stark makes you feel he’s the cool exec with a heart of steel…”

 Called “the man with no heart” – ostensibly because of shrapnel almost fatally lodged in his chest – the moniker would also come to reflect the myriad character flaws and complexities within Stark’s psyche.
-Unlike Bruce Wayne – a character to whom he is often compared due to his billionaire success, orphaned state and wealth – Stark does not simply wear or fake his playboy persona.
+Unlike Bruce Wayne – a character to whom he is often compared due to his status as a successful trader, investor & billionaire – Stark does not simply wear or fake his playboy persona.
 The partying, women and wild lifestyle are all part of his real personality, making him a decidedly greyer character than his DC counterpart, and marking a shift in the characterization of the Silver Age superhero.

 The Iron Man comics, over the years, dealt with a number of character-driven issues that fans did not often find within superhero comic books; namely alcoholism, depression and unstable relationships leading to a mental breakdown.
 One of the most famous storylines, “Demon in a Bottle”, is still widely considered to be the one of the most well-written and influential comic book stories ever told.
 Stan Lee, the mastermind behind many of Marvel’s biggest and well-known characters, has said that he based Tony Stark on the real-life Howard Hughes.